Labs and Facilities

 Wind Tunnel instrumentation

-A number of different instruments are used for measuring and understanding the behaviour of wind in wind tunnel experiments.
+A range of instruments are used for measuring and understanding the behaviour of air flows in wind tunnel experiments.
 These include:

 - Particle Image Velocimetry